 - “Despacito” and its enduring success to this day illustrates the weight of the Latin dance music market, opening the entire track with quintessentially Puerto Rican guitar plucks.
 A track backed by a quintessentially Latin music video.

 - “Shape of You” features the African kalimba very prominently, to the point where the song as we know it simply could not exist without the kalimba riff.

 - None of us really knows the lyrics of “Gangnam Style” or fully grasp the visuals we’re being fed in the music video.
 But its obnoxiously Korean flavour was what arguably made it a homerun nonetheless.

 This even applies when we consider “Baby Shark” and Masha the Bear, both videos respectively hail from South Korea and Russia.
 Granted, they skyrocketed to fame due to their obscurity turned mass novelty – but the fact stands that there’s a whole lot more potential to access when an international element is involved.
 A reach that is beyond your immediate culture, after all, is one not to be ignored.

-Essentially, never underestimate the power of music - nor the popularity of YouTube as its source – when it comes to generating views on YouTube.
+Essentially, never underestimate the power of music – nor the popularity of YouTube as its source – when it comes to generating views on YouTube.

 You can watch the original video this article has been based on via Business Insider.